Written By: Chloe Wilson - BSc(Hons) Physiotherapy

 There are three types of nerves in our bodies:

 Damage to the nerves causes them to behave abnormally.
-They may stop sending messages altogether e.g. causing numbness or weakness, or fire erratically, sending excessive or incorrect signals e.g. causing pain or pins and needles.
+They may stop sending messages altogether e.g. causing numbness or weakness, or fire erratically, sending excessive or incorrect signals e.g. causing nerve pain in foot or tingling/pins and needles.

 Nerve pain in the foot often comes from a problem in the back, rather than in the foot itself.
 At the base of the spine, five nerves (L4, 5, S1, 2 &3) exit the spine and join together to form the sciatic nerve, the largest nerve in the body.
 The sciatic nerve travels down through the buttock and the back of the leg, branching out as it spreads further down through the leg and into the foot.